danielsaidi/SwiftUIKit/README.md

 ## Documentation

-The SwiftUIKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

-You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.
+You can also [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.